BracketLabs/AppExchange-Team-Development-on-Force.com-Platform-Demo/readme.md

 The project files for running the two projects are located at: <code>$./usr/local/jenkins/</code>

-Each project requires the ANT Migration tool project files (at a minimum)
+Each project requires the ANT Migration tool project files (at a minimum):
 + build.xml
 + build.properties